boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 Based on this assumption, which is very suitable for realtime-critical, reactive applications, the programming model can be abstracted to a perfect model, where every step is executed immediately and runs to completion, before the next tick occurs.

 A Blech activity is a sequential control flow of statements that finishes a step by pausing at an *await* statement.
-The await statement guards the continuation of the control flow with a condition, as soon as the next step is triggered by a tick. <!-- hier fehlt was.
-Etwa "which is evaluated as soon ..." ? -->
+The await statement guards the continuation of the control flow with a condition, which is evaluated as soon as the next step is triggered by a tick.
 These subprograms can be composed sequentially via normal control flow and concurrently via synchronous parallel composition.
 The compiler guarantess deterministic execution of concurrently composed subprograms.